-The Caspian Sea, surrounded by the five coastal countries of Azerbaijan, the Islamic Republic of Iran, Kazakhstan, Russian Federation and Turkmenistan, is the largest land-locked body of water on earth.
+The Caspian Sea, surrounded by the five coastal countries of Azerbaijan, Islamic Republic of Iran, Kazakhstan, Russian Federation and Turkmenistan, is the largest land-locked body of water on earth.
 Situated in a natural depression, below mean sea level, it receives water from the Volga, Ural and the Kura rivers and numerous other freshwater inputs, but has no outlet to the world's oceans.
 The Volga River, the largest in Europe, is the source of 80% of the Caspian's freshwater inflow.
-The isolation of the Caspian basin together with its climatic and salinity gradients have created a unique ecological system with an impressive number of species endemic to the Caspian waters.
-Among the most famous are the Caspian sturgeon and the very rare fresh water seal.
+The isolation of the Caspian basin together with its climatic and salinity gradients have created a unique ecological system with myriad species endemic to the Caspian waters.
+Among the most famous are the Caspian sturgeon and the rare fresh water seal.

 What are the main environmental concerns in the region?

-Booming exploitation of oil and gas resources, growing networks of pipelines and transport routes, industrial pollution from inflowing rivers and ground water, sea-level fluctuations, climate change and coastal desertification, and in particular the loss of biodiversity due to overexploitation of fish stocks and the introduction of invasive alien species – these are just some of the many environmental challenges that the Caspian Sea is facing.
+Booming exploitation of oil and gas resources, growing networks of pipelines and transport routes, industrial pollution from inflowing rivers and ground water, sea-level fluctuations, climate change and coastal desertification, and in particular the loss of biodiversity due to over-exploitation of fish stocks and the introduction of invasive alien species – these are just some of the many environmental challenges that the Caspian Sea is facing.
 Since most of the problems are transboundary in nature, these challenges require cooperation between all Caspian states.

-The Caspian region is also home to around 15 million people, who, to a large extent depend on the natural riches of the Caspian Sea.
+The Caspian coast is also home to around 15 million people, who, to a large extent depend on the natural riches of the Caspian Sea.
 Therefore, protecting the Caspian environment is not only a matter of protection for the environment's own sake, but is also a prerequisite for reducing health risks for the coastal population and for fostering sustainable economic development.

 How is UNEP helping address these challenges?